 - 1 scan per meal maximum

-If you bring lunch from home, you are welcome to eat in the Commons.
+If towns students bring lunch from home, they are welcome to eat in the Commons.

 Single Town Students

-Since protecting your testimony is vitally important, do not go to the beach in mixed groups, be at local parks after dark, or visit in the home or hotel room of an unmarried member of the opposite gender.
+Since protecting one’s testimony is vitally important, town students should not go to the beach in mixed groups, be at local parks after dark, or visit in the home or hotel room of an unmarried member of the opposite gender.

-Married students live off campus; however, you and your spouse may be involved on campus in many ways, like watching sporting events, using the Library, attending church services, visiting with friends, shopping at the Campus Store, or eating at The Palms.
-Your family is also welcome to enjoy West Campus (see Eagle’s Nest for times and directions).
-We expect spouses, as a part of our PCC family, to maintain the same standards as our students, both on and off campus.
+Married students live off campus; however, they may be involved on campus in many ways, like watching sporting events, using the Library, attending church services, visiting with friends, shopping at the Campus Store, or eating at The Palms.
+Their family is also welcome to enjoy West Campus (times and directions are found on Eagle’s Nest).
+PCC expects spouses, as a part of the PCC family, to maintain the same standards as the students, both on and off campus.

 Visiting in the Residence Halls

-You are welcome to visit in residence halls.
-Show your current PCC Card and sign in at the residence hall desk.
-If you are visiting a student, you should be escorted to the room by the resident and leave when the building closes.
-Students under 23 going to Ballard may visit in their friends’ rooms, but should not loiter in the lobby.
+Town students are welcome to visit in the residence halls.
+Students should show their current PCC Card and sign in at the residence hall desk.
+If they are visiting a student, they should be escorted to the room by the resident and leave when the building closes.

-You can access the Eagle’s Nest website from off campus via eaglesnest.pcci.edu.
-This link will prove a valuable resource for your campus e-mail, chapel announcements, online forms, and many other schedules and resources you may need.
+Town students can access the Eagle’s Nest website from off campus via eaglesnest.pcci.edu.
+This link will prove a valuable resource for their campus email, chapel announcements, online forms, and many other schedules and resources they may need.